Training safely with Camden Kempo

 - Train at your own level

-- If you feel tired, overwhelmed or in any pain then please stop!
+- If you feel tired, overwhelmed, or in pain then please stop!
 It is always okay to ask the instructor to slow down, or to take some time out.

 - Clean Dogi’s

-- Tie up long hair, remove jewellery and keep your nails short.
-This prevents you harming a partner by accidentally scratching them, or getting tangled when we practice grappling!
+- Tie up long hair, remove any jewelry and keep your nails short.
+This prevents you from harming a partner by accidentally scratching them, or getting tangled when we practice grappling!